The Garden in September – Saving Seeds

 person holding small beans

 This year, as a way to honour the Autumn Equinox, I am going to try more seed saving.
 The mood of September is one of moving from the outer to the inner, expressed by the turning point of the Equinox on the 21st, where the nights now become longer than the days.
-It is a time where I am asked to recognise the gifts of summer: and as a gardener alongside the (hopefully abundant) harvest of fruit, vegetables and flowers, the other gifts, often overlooked, are seeds.
+It is a time when I am asked to recognise the gifts of summer: and as a gardener alongside the (hopefully abundant) harvest of fruit, vegetables and flowers, the other gifts, often overlooked, are seeds.
 I have to admit I am not very practised at seed saving, but after visiting ‘Seedy Sunday” in Brighton (a community seed swap taking place every year in February – www.seedysunday.org) I was so impressed with the quantity and range that I feel inspired to learn more.
 Seed saving is great for many reasons: it is an inexpensive way of having seeds for next year, it keeps good (and sometimes rare) varieties in circulation, and additionally, through seed swapping it brings an element of community to gardening.

 The best resource I have found on the internet is the company www.realseeds.co.uk who offer a free downloadable guide to seed saving and seed drying: well worth having a look.
 They also offer cut-priced organic seeds for those on low incomes.
 The main tips are: 1) ‘F1 hybrid’ plants don’t produce viable seed: most seed bought commercially today is of ‘F1 hybrid’ so check your seed packet before attempting to save.
 For the process to work the seed should be ‘open pollinated’ where it is allowed to grow and reproduce naturally.
-2) Choose only the best and most healthy-looking seeds, removing any small or damaged ones and 3) dry and store them well. (‘realseeds’ suggest wrapping them in an old stocking and placing them in a large jar half full of very dry (baked) rice.
+2) Choose only the best and most healthy-looking seeds, removing any small or damaged ones and 3) dry and store them well. (‘Realseeds’ suggest wrapping them in an old stocking and placing them in a large jar half full of very dry (baked) rice.
 The rice will remove the moisture from the seeds which can then be safely packaged in an airtight container).

 Below are a few seed-saving suggestions: